elixir-europe/rdmkit/pages/about/outreach.md

 RDMkit was introduced to the [DSIG](https://www.dtls.nl/about/community/interest-groups/data-stewards-interest-group/) at one of their monthly meetings, together with introduction on IDTkit and FAIRCookBook.
 [Presentation slides on RDMkit (PDF)](https://drive.google.com/file/d/12aHIH0rRU6ogOOacZr3K6PrzXylYgHIo/view).

-### ELIXIR FAIR & Research Data Management know-how ecosystem - All hands 2022

-**2022-06-10**
+### Research Data Management Toolkit (RDMkit): guidelines for plant phenotyping data management and sharing

+**2022-09-26**

+This poster highlighted RDMkit in the context of plant phenotyping data management and sharing, and was presented at the 7th International Plant Phenotyping Symposium (IPPS2022).
+The poster can be found on [Zenodo](https://zenodo.org/records/7148792).

+### RDMkit - The research data management toolkit for life sciences

+**2022-06-08**

+RDMkit was presented as a poster at ELIXIR All Hands 2022.
+The poster can be found on [F1000Research](https://f1000research.com/posters/11-736).

+### The ecosystem together - walkthrough from two perspectives: a User and a Contributor

+**2022-06-09**

+This ELIXIR All Hands 2022 presentation placed RDMkit in the wider FAIR and research data management ecosystem together with FAIRsharing, the FAIR Cookbook, DSW, WorkflowHub, and TeSS.
+The slides can be found on [F1000Research](https://f1000research.com/slides/11-636).

+### RDMkit walkthrough

+**2022-06-07**

-RDMkit was presented at all hands.
-The presentation can be found on [F1000Research](https://f1000research.com/slides/11-737).
+RDMkit was presented at ELIXIR All Hands 2022 through a walkthrough of the toolkit.
+The slides can be found on [F1000Research](https://f1000research.com/slides/11-737).

+### Registries walkthrough

+**2022-06-09**

+This ELIXIR All Hands 2022 talk focused on the registries connected to the broader RDMkit ecosystem, including FAIRsharing, TeSS, bio.tools, and WorkflowHub.
+The slides can be found on [F1000Research](https://f1000research.com/slides/11-940).

 ### Q-EBRA WORKSHOP: Your next grant application - methodological approach